Vayigash (Then He Drew Near)

 Leaving the Promised Land was not easy.
 God, however, assured Jacob that it was right to accept his offer, even though it would begin 400 years of brutal slavery for Jacob’s descendants.

 “Then God spoke to Israel in the visions of the night, and said, ‘Jacob, Jacob!’
 And he said, ‘Here I am.’
 So He said, ‘I am God, the God of your father; do not fear to go down to Egypt, for I will make of you a great nation there.
 I will go down with you to Egypt, and I will also surely bring you up again; and Joseph will put his hand on your eyes.’”
 (Genesis 46:2–4)

 During a previous famine, God instructed Jacob’s father, Isaac, to stay in the land, but in this instance God told Jacob to leave.

 This shows us how important it is to listen for God’s voice and obey rather than simply go with whatever decision seem right to us or rely on a solution that worked in the past.

 “Trust in the LORD with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, and He shall direct your paths.”
 (Proverbs 3:5–6)

-Joseph was not only a powerful man, but he was also an excellent provider; he brought his father and all of his brothers to Egypt where he made sure they were well looked after.
+Joseph was not only a powerful man, he was also an excellent provider.
+He brought his father and all of his brothers to Egypt where he made sure they were well looked after.